Frequently Asked Questions (FAQ)

 Does BrailleBlaster support graphics?

-We have some initial graphics support via Image Placeholders and are working on adding more support for graphics.
-Join the mailing lists to be updated on this issue and more!
+We have some initial graphics support via the insert image feature and are working on adding more support for graphics.
+Join the mailing lists to be updated on this issue and more! [insert link to mailing list]

 Does BrailleBlaster support my embosser?